pacificclimate/climate-explorer-backend/doc/source/api/metadata-api.rst

 .. warning::
      Parameter names for this endpoint are not consistent with parameter names for the other endpoints.
-Every other endpoint uses the word "model" to refer to the global climate model (GCM) that produced a particular dataset.
+Every other endpoint uses the word "model" to refer to the General Circulation Model (GCM) or Regional Climate Model (RCM) that produced a particular dataset.

      This endpoint uses the "model_id" parameter to reger to a dataset's unique identification string, which is called "id_" in every other endpoint.